juanpablo-santos/stripes-spring-boot/README.md

 ## Other caveats

 * This starter module manually deactivates Spring MVC, by defining String-type beans with ids `DispatcherServletAutoConfiguration.DEFAULT_DISPATCHER_SERVLET_REGISTRATION_BEAN_NAME`, `DispatcherServletAutoConfiguration.DEFAULT_DISPATCHER_SERVLET_BEAN_NAME` and `conventionErrorViewResolver`.
+As of 1.1.0, this behaviour can be reverted by adding `stripes.without-springmvc=false` to your `application.properties` file.
 * If running several application instances, set the `stripes.encryption-key` property at build time to enforce the use of the same encryption key.
 Look at the sample (`stripes-spring-boot-sample/pom.xml`, `stripes-spring-boot-sample/src/main/resources/application.properties`) to see how to do this.

+## History

+* 1.1.0
+  * Update to latest 1.5 Spring Boot release
+  * Allow to overwrite URL patterns for Stripes' filters
+  * Allow to run Stripes side by side with Spring MVC

+* 1.0.0
+  * First release